-Students who are married and applying for institutional grants and loans, must submit a copy of their joint return or both the student's and spouse's returns, if filed separately.
+Students who are married or in a registered domestic partnership and applying for institutional grants and loans, must submit a copy of their joint return or both the student's and spouse's returns, if filed separately.
 Students applying for institutional funding, must also submit their parents' Federal Income Tax Return along with detailed information regarding their parents' income, assets and number of dependents.
 Students who will be thirty years old by September 1 are not required to submit parents' information in order to be eligible for school-based aid.